-The Company's foreign exchange risk consists of residual risk arising from foreign exchange funding position management, nostro balances and non-functional currency profits.
+The Company's foreign exchange risk consists of residual risk arising from foreign exchange funding position management (via FX swaps), nostro balances and non-functional currency profits.
 It does not arise from any trading or proprietary positions.

+An additional tool for measuring market risk for non-banking book exposure is the Value at Risk ("VaR") measure.
 SIDAC's market risk VaR calculation is performed by GRM based on Scotiabank's approved methodology and position information provided by SIDAC.
 The Scotiabank VaR model is a historical simulation model based on 300 business days of market data, a 1 day holding period and a 99% confidence level.
-The VaR result is calculated daily and reviewed by Risk Management and business line staff.
-As noted above, in fiscal 2019 the VaR analysis included only FX positions due to the absence of trading activity.
+The VaR result is calculated daily and reviewed by Risk Management and Front Office.
+At present due to the absence of an active Trading book, this VaR comprises mainly FX forwards arising from the funding and risk management of non-USD exposures.
+The VAR for 31 October 2020 was de minimis at US\$15k.
 The results are also reviewed by the ALCO and are reported to the BRC on a quarterly basis.

-In addition to VaR the Company also utilises product and maturity limits to restrict market risk.
+In addition to VaR the Company also utilises specific product and maturity limits to limit market risk.

-Table 38 details the RWAs and capital requirements for market risk under the Standardised Approach.
-The decrease in 2019 is due mainly to movements in Euro denominated positions.
+Table 39 details the RWAs and capital requirements for market risk under the Standardised Approach.
+The increase in 2020 is due mainly to movements in Euro denominated positions.

-Table 38 - EU MR1 - Market Risk under the Standardised Approach
+Table 39 - EU MR1 - Market Risk under the Standardised Approach

-a b
+а b

 US\$' 000 RWAs Capital requirements RWAs Capital requirements

-31/10/2019 31/10/2019 31/10/2018 31/10/2018
+31 Oct /2020 31 Oct 2020 31 Oct 2019 31 Oct 2019

 Outright products

 1 Interest rate risk (general and specific) - - - -

 2 Equity risk (general and specific) - - - -

-3 Foreign exchange risk 16,693 1,335 77,984 6,239
+3 Foreign exchange risk 65,519 5,242 16,693 1,335

 4 Commodity risk - - - -

 Options

-5 Simplified approach - - - -
+5 Simplified approach = = = -

-6 Delta-plus method - - - -
+6 Delta-plus method = = = -

-7 Scenario approach - - - -
+7 Scenario approach = = = -

-8 Securitisation (specific risk) - - - -
+8 Securitisation (specific risk) = = - -

-9 Total 16.693 1.335 77.984 6.239
+9 Total 65,519 5,242 16,693 1,335